 Mississippi State Soccer Ranked No. 15 in Preseason Poll, The Morning Bell: August 14, 2024

-STARKVILLE – When Mississippi State’s women’s soccer team opens its 2024 season Thursday against Baylor, it will do so with its highest preseason ranking ever.
-The Bulldogs were ranked No. 15 in the TopDrawerSoccer Preseason Poll this week.

-The Bulldogs, who finished last season 12-6-5 and advanced to the third round of the NCAA tournament, won their two exhibition games last week.
-They defeated Kennesaw State 3-1 on August 3 and Louisiana-Monroe 5-0 on August 9.
+Mississippi State Women's Tennis Rounds Out Recruiting Class, The Morning Bell: August 15, 2024

+Chris Hooshyar's first signing class at the helm of Mississippi State University's women's tennis program is complete with a bit of his home country's flair.

+England's Emma Cohen signed on to be the team's freshest face, as the team announced in a press release on Tuesday morning.
+Cohen has lit it up on the junior circuit in years past as she won the 2023 J30 Isa Town singles championship while also boasting a career-high UTR score of 10.14.

 Today’s Schedule